 Grilled brats served on crusty rolls are a cookout favorite.
 But what’s the best way to grill bratwurst?
 We like a two-step approach of simmering them in beer to begin, then finishing them on the grill.
-Here’s why.
+Here’s why—just in time for National Bratwurst Day on August 16.

 (Credit where credit is due: We first delved into this topic when Chowhound knucklesandwich wondered why simmer a sausage that’s destined to be cooked again on the grill?
 And why use beer in the first place?)